Tuition Comparison per Credit Hour

 Adult Incentive Grant

-This grant is automatically built into the tuition rate for all Adult Studies students, which results in a tuition discount of over 70%.
+This grant is automatically built into the tuition rate for all Evening and Weekend students, which results in a tuition discount of nearly 75%.
 There are no additional tuition charges for out-of-state residents.

 Corporate Rate Program